 Research and insights library example: Capital One

+Capital One has an insights center library that houses research and insights that "advance equity and inclusion."
 Besides market insights and industry reports, the company also shares helpful articles focused on investments and legacy planning.

-4. Learning Management Systems (LMS)
+6. Learning Management Systems (LMS)

-A learning management system is designed to empower Learning and Development (L&D) departments by storing, distributing, and tracking training and developing materials for their learners to facilitate growth and drive revenue.
+A learning management system is designed to empower Learning and Development (L&D) departments by storing, distributing and tracking training and developing materials for their learners to facilitate growth and drive revenue.

 📌 Wondering how?
 An LMS offers several functionalities, including customizable learning paths, interactive quizzes, and course creation and management tools.
 You can use them to efficiently upskill your employees and hold them accountable for staying up-to-date with training.

-Learning management system xample: SAP Litmos
+Learning management system example: Absorb LMS

-5. Enterprise-wide knowledge management systems
+7. Enterprise-wide knowledge management systems

 📌 How does it work?
-An enterprise-wide KMS lets you easily scan through large volumes of knowledge, thanks to useful features like a powerful search engine, customized segmentation, and maintenance automation.
+An enterprise-wide KMS lets you easily scan through large volumes of knowledge, thanks to useful features like a powerful search engine, customized segmentation and maintenance automation.

 Enterprise-wide knowledge management system example: Olive

 Software company Olive found its engineers were spending 20 percent of their time looking for information and asking or answering questions, leading to a productivity loss.
-Unfortunately, the company didn’t have an effective way to communicate and share knowledge with its team.

 Consolidating all its knowledge helped Olive shorten onboarding times, improve employee engagement, and boost productivity.